There is no doubt you want to reach your goals.

 This process will help you to figure out what works and what doesn’t.

-Once you get a grasp of it, discard what doesn’t work anymore, and look for alternatives.
+Once you get a grasp of it, discard what doesn’t work anymore, look for alternatives, apply and test them – and you’re bound to reach your goals sooner or later.

 To keep the motivation going there’s nothing better than staying inspired along the way.